 - Operations and Planning

 - University Counsel

 Although students are encouraged to only apply with a single lender, they are strongly encouraged to look at several lenders and compare their terms, fees, restrictions, repayments, etc.

-Students are also encouraged to view their credit report and know their credit score before they contact a lender, this can be checked for free on www.annualcreditreport.com.
+Students also are encouraged to view their credit report and know their credit score before they contact a lender.
+This can be checked for free at www.annualcreditreport.com.

 - What is the lowest interest rate and fee combination that you offer, and how do I get this rate?